Pregnancy week 41: Your week by week pregnancy guide

 In this week by week pregnancy guide, you’ll learn that:

-- Your baby’s endocrine system, which is in charge of hormones, is getting ready for birth.
-(During his birth, he will produce the largest amount of stress hormones in his life.
+- At pregnancy week 41, your baby’s endocrine system, which is in charge of hormones, is getting ready for birth.
+(During his/her birth, he/she will produce the largest amount of stress hormones in his/her life.
 Don’t be frightened!
-These hormones are meant to help him adjust to life outside better.)
+These hormones are meant to help him/her adjust to life outside better.)

 - A slowdown in foetal activity is usually an indication that your baby has reached full size and is now too cramped to move around.

-- Until then, you may experience frequent urination, pelvic pains, nesting instincts, hemorrhages, and diarrhea.
+- Until then, you may experience frequent urination, pelvic pains, nesting instincts, haemorrhages, and diarrhoea.

 - Stay near bathrooms—your baby’s big size puts a lot of pressure on your bladder.